reuterk/pocli/README.md

 --------------------------------------------------------------------

 The pocli package provides the single `oc` command.
-It takes positional and named arguments in analogy to `git`.
+It takes positional and named arguments in analogy to e.g. `git`.
 The following examples illustrate the basic usage:

 * basic help